Drs. Meyer and Parkman

 The increasing prevalence of research collaborations, a phenomenon that can be seen across many disciplines, has prompted the development of mechanisms to facilitate and document those arrangements, including ensuring IRB review coverage.
 Indeed, the trend of review by a single IRB for research involving multiple institutions has been spurred by developments such as the NIH Single IRB Policy

 This page is designed to function as a centralized resource regarding institutional agreements pertaining to research conducted in collaboration with individuals at other institutions.
-When Harvard investigators are conducting collaborative, non-exempt research (i.e., requiring Expedited or Full IRB review) involving human subjects, it may be possible to establish an IRB Authorization Agreement allowing one institution to rely on IRB review conducted by the other institution.
+When Harvard investigators are conducting collaborative, non-exempt research (i.e., requiring Expedited or Convened IRB review) involving human subjects, it may be possible to establish an IRB Authorization Agreement (IAA) allowing one institution to rely on IRB review conducted by the other institution.
 This helps avoid duplicative review and streamlines the review process across research sites.
 The IAA delineates the responsibilities of both the relying and reviewing institutions, regarding research review, reporting, and oversight.

-Review of the initial application
+- Review of the initial application

 …..for the life of the study

 - Adding a collaborator in a later phase?
 You might wish to request that the collaborator's IRB cede review to the Harvard IRB, which would preclude the need for IRB review at that institution.

 Is My Study Eligible?

 Is the overall study subject to Expedited or Convened IRB review (i.e. not Exempt)?